sib-swiss/termal/roadmap.md

 1. [x] Try constructing Paragraph only from the parts of the sequences that have to be displayed --- this should avoid `clone()`s.
-1. [ ] Try putting the whole alignment into a Paragraph upfront, then scrolling it into position => Not sur eif this is possible.
+1. [ ] Try putting the whole alignment into a Paragraph upfront, then scrolling it into position => Not sure if this is possible.
 The constructors for Span, Line, and Paragraph all seem to consume their arguments; I tried WidgetRefs and StatefulWidgetRefs, to no avail.
 1. [x] Move ui code to a separate module.